by-jp/www.byjp.me/content/notes/twitter/193076100400807936/index.md

 - from-twitter
 - lenny
 ---
-So sayeth{{< friend "lenny" >}}: "A douchebaggery of people who come up with collective nouns for animals"
+So sayeth {{< friend "lenny" >}}: "A douchebaggery of people who come up with collective nouns for animals"